Grigor Mlitchetsi: The Book of Lamentations

-The Gospel of Skevra
+The Skevra Evangeliary

-"Gospel of Skevra" (1197, "Gospel of Lviv", until 1830 in Lviv) written by and illustrated by Grigor Mlichetsu, German Byzantine scholar G. Prinzig discovered it in 1993 in the archbishopric of the Polish city of Gniezno (the color copy is in the National Library of Armenia).
-In 1997, it was exhibited in the Metropolitan Museum (New York).
+The Skevra Evangeliary ("Gospel of Lviv", from 1830 or earlier until 1945 in Lviv) was written and illustrated by Grigor Mlichetsi and finished in 1198/1199.
+German Byzantine scholar Günter Prinzing discovered it in 1993 in the archbishopric archive of the Polish city of Gniezno.
+A color copy is in the National Library of Armenia.

 The art of Grigor Mlichetsi became the XIII century.
 From the foundations of the development of Cilician miniature.